Get Answers From Our Experienced Legal Team

-At Weiner Spivey & Miller, we are committed to helping victims understand their legal rights after suffering injuries or losing a loved one due to the negligence of others.
+At Weiner, Spivey & Miller, we are committed to helping victims understand their legal rights after suffering injuries or losing a loved one due to the negligence of others.
 Below are answers to initial questions that clients often have when they first contact us.

 Personal injury lawsuits, including those for wrongful death and medical malpractice, are claims brought to obtain compensation for “damages” resulting from someone else’s negligence.
 Unlike criminal cases, personal injury claims do not focus on whether someone violated the law, but, instead, on whether an individual was negligent and, therefore, financially responsible for the injuries and losses suffered by a victim of their actions.
 When personal injury cases are successful, injured victims are entitled to financial compensation for their economic and non-economic damages.

-In terms of Personal Injury law, negligence occurs when a person (or company) fails to exercise a reasonable level of care for the safety of others.
+In terms of personal injury law, negligence occurs when a person (or company) fails to exercise a reasonable level of care for the safety of others.
 Negligence is at the core of most personal injury cases, and being able to prove that a defendant’s negligence was a cause of harm/injury is critical to a successful case.
 When a driver, medical provider or business owner fails to act as a reasonable person would, they can be held liable (“responsible”) for the injuries and damages caused by that unreasonable conduct.

-Determining negligence, that is who was “at fault”, is one of the most important aspects of a personal injury case.
+Determining negligence, that is who was “at fault,” is one of the most important aspects of a personal injury case.
 In order to receive compensation for their injuries and losses, an injured person must prove that the other party was “negligent” and was responsible for an event (for example, a car accident).
 The injured person must also prove that the event was the direct cause of their injuries.
 Proving this is often not as straightforward as it would seem.

-Almost all states have some form of “comparative negligence”.
+Almost all states have some form of “comparative negligence.”
 Using the example of a car accident, comparative negligence means that, if Sue was injured in a collision caused by Bill, but Sue was partially responsible, then the amount that Sue can “recover” (receive) from Bill’s insurance policy is reduced to reflect the extent that Sue was also at fault.

 Proving that you had no responsibility for the accident or other injury-causing event or can be surprisingly difficult to do, particularly if you are unfamiliar with the legal system, or how to deal with insurance companies.
 To protect your interests, it is critical to work with an experienced law firm with a proven track record in successfully handling cases like yours.

 Whether you have a personal injury case depends upon the unique facts and circumstances of your case.
 Generally, injured victims have the right to pursue legal action against an at-fault party – whether that be an individual or a corporation (e.g., a trucking company or hospital).
 Determining who was at fault and, therefore, responsible is a critical first step in every case.
 During an initial consultation with Weiner, Spivey & Miller, we will help you determine whether or not you have a case and the steps for moving forward.

-Economic Damages are the financial losses directly related to the injury, including past and future medical care, and lost income, including loss of future earning capacity.
-In cases of Wrongful Death, these damages can also include the costs of funeral and burial services, as well as the loss of financial support to the family.
+While the laws differ by state, in most personal injury cases, an injured person may recover compensatory damages, which may include both economic and noneconomic damages.
+Economic damages are the financial losses directly related to the injury, including past and future medical care, and lost income, including loss of future earning capacity.
+In cases of wrongful death, these damages can also include the costs of funeral and burial services, as well as the loss of financial support to the family.

-Non-Economic Damages are the intangible damages that result from the injury, including physical pain and suffering, mental anguish, loss of enjoyment or quality of life, and the severity and duration of the injuries.
-In the case of Wrongful Death, a family may also claim the loss of support and companionship of their loved one.
+Noneconomic damages are the intangible damages that result from the injury, including physical pain and suffering, mental anguish, loss of enjoyment or quality of life, and the severity and duration of the injuries.
+In the case of wrongful death, a family may also claim the loss of support and companionship of their loved one.

-In some cases, victims may also recover Punitive Damages.
-Unlike Compensatory Damages (economic and non-economic), Punitive Damages are not available in every case.
+In some cases, victims may also recover punitive damages.
+Unlike compensatory damages (economic and non-economic), punitive damages are not available in every case.
 They are designed to punish wrongdoers for egregious acts of negligence or intentional acts of malice.

-A:Usually an injured victim receives compensation for their damages through the insurance policy of the person or business that was negligent and caused their injury.
+Usually, an injured victim receives compensation for their damages through the insurance policy of the person or business that was negligent and caused their injury.
 Unfortunately, the amount of insurance coverage may not be sufficient to cover the damages of the victim.

 It should be noted that the relevant insurance coverage is not that of the driver who caused the accident, but of the owner of the car involved.
 Regarding medical bills, these are covered primarily by the injured persons own health insurance.
 The injured person is responsible for those costs during the legal process.
 Weiner, Spivey & Miller can help negotiate a reduction in large hospital bills and to forestall any bills going into collections.
 A final negotiated settlement or jury award may include reimbursement for medical costs.

 If another driver hits you, there is no guarantee that the other driver will have a sufficient amount of insurance coverage, or any coverage at all.
 Based upon years of experience of seeing devastating injuries and insufficient insurance coverage, we strongly recommend that you have uninsured/underinsured motorist (UM/UIM) coverage on your automobile insurance policy.

 Uninsured/underinsured motorists (UM/UIM) coverage protects you and your family.
 If a driver, who has no insurance hurts you, if you have UM coverage then your insurance company will pay you damages for your personal injury (and the personal injuries of your family members) up to the limits of UM coverage you purchased.
 UM coverage also protects you if you are the victim of a hit-and-run and the driver is never caught, or you are injured by a driver who has less insurance coverage than you do.
 You should have the most coverage your insurance company will sell you to protect your family.
 Do not buy the minimum coverage required by law in your state.
 You will not be providing your family with any UIM protection.